 That’s all for now.
 Like I said, this is grey area.
 I edit books frequently about computer and Internet topics (where I’m a senior editor at IDG Books Worldwide of “For Dummies” computer book fame), and in photography, graphic art, and other areas, this is a very serious problem.
 For our own purposes on the Shiki list, I would suggest the policy that the posting of our poems on the Shiki list, in the kukai, and to the Shiki home page does not constitute publication.
 On the other hand, I think if we choose to submit any such poems to an editor for conventional “publication,” it would be courteous of us to mention that we have posted our poems online.
 Then the editor in question can make his or her own mind up on the matter.
 Some contests and publications do in fact disqualify poems that have been posted online simply because they wish to take a conservative view and not allow such material because it’s in a grey area.
 But there’s no one answer to this.
 The jury’s still out on this one, like I said.
 For our own purposes, I think it’s a good idea for each of us to be conscientious.

 Three clarifications: First, for copyright protection in the United States, as soon as something like a haiku poem or any piece of original writing is “affixed” in some way (written on paper, even by hand, or recorded), then it is automatically copyrighted (even without a copyright notice).
 In the United States, if you register your work with the Library of Congress, you receive extra legal projection, but such registration or protection is rarely necessary for haiku.
 Second, to be technical, anything appearing anywhere is “published” (that is, made public), but that’s a legal notion, and typically not the sort of “publication” that most journals or contests are concerned about.
 It would be naïve of a journal or contest to think you’d never shown a poem to anyone, or never sent it to a friend (or friends) by email, or in other reasonable ways, including online.
 But a contest, if it wants its judge to consider poems anonymously, has a reasonable expectation that the poem isn’t discoverable online in any way, so as to preserve the author’s anonymity, and thus, presumably, the judge’s objectivity.
 But just as pinning a poem to a community notice board doesn’t render a poem “published” (the way a journal “publishes” a poem), so too does posting a poem to a private email discussion list not constitute “publication.”
-If such a discussion list is public (where anyone anywhere can access the archive of postings), including public Facebook pages, that’s still not like publication in a journal, but may fall too much into a grey area that some journals might not like.
+If such a discussion list is public (where anyone anywhere can access the archive of postings), including public Facebook pages, that’s still not like publication in a journal, since the poem hasn’t gone through an objective and independent editorial process, but may fall too much into a grey area that some journals might not like.
 Which leads to my third point: Any haiku journal editor can set whatever rules he or she prefers regarding the notion of “publication,” but I do find it a bit naïve for some journals to disallow any prior appearance, even on discussion lists or private sharing.
 Perhaps what editors don’t know won’t hurt them.

 —13 December 2009